segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 redirect_from: '/guides/how-to-guides/best-practices-identify/'
 ---

-The most important calls you make with Segment are the [identify](https://segment.com/docs/getting-started/02-simple-install/#step-2-identify-users) and [track](https://segment.com/docs/getting-started/02-simple-install/#step-3-track-actions) calls.
-When you use these calls together, you can start to attribute actions on your site or app to individuals, and gain a better understanding of their activities, identity, and use patterns over time -- and help reduce the number of [Monthly Tracked Users](/docs/guides/usage-and-billing/mtus-and-throughput/) you are billed for.
+The most important calls you make with Segment are the [identify](/docs/getting-started/02-simple-install/#step-2-identify-users) and [track](/docs/getting-started/02-simple-install/#step-3-track-actions) calls.
+When you use these calls together, you can attribute actions on your site or app to individuals, and gain a better understanding of their activities, identity, and use patterns over time.
+Tracking users with the identify and track calls reduces the number of [Monthly Tracked Users](/docs/guides/usage-and-billing/mtus-and-throughput/) you are billed for.

 ## Identifying users

-The `identify` call specifies a customer identity that you can reference across the customer's whole lifetime.
+The `identify` call specifies a customer identity that you can reference across the customer's lifetime.
 There are instances where you want to record information about a user that isn't already known to you.
 An example of this might be, a user that visits your site and doesn't register, but they do give you their email address through a newsletter email sign-up form.
 In this instance, you would record that email address as a trait, and for the identifier (ID), you would use anonymous ID.

 When you make an [identify](/docs/connections/spec/identify) call using Segment's Analytics.js library, Segment saves the `userId` to the browser cookie, and writes all the user traits in `localStorage`.
 If you're using one of the Segment mobile libraries, the `userId` and traits are stored in the device's memory.
 This makes it possible to append the user's data to all subsequent [page calls](/docs/connections/sources/catalog/libraries/website/javascript#page) or [track calls](/docs/connections/sources/catalog/libraries/website/javascript#track) for the user, so you can properly attribute those actions.